Peruibeloko/monaco-desktop/README.md

 # Monaco for Desktop

 This project is a simple Tauri wrapper around Monaco, with the addition of file reading and writing.
-For when you just want a nice editor, but you don't want a full blown VS Code.

-Frontend is ~~unfortunately~~ built using React and the [@monaco-editor/react](https://github.com/suren-atoyan/monaco-react) package
+The original plan was to use Vue.js, but wrapping Monaco presented a challange I'm not really in the mood for right now, so the frontend ended up in React using the [@monaco-editor/react](https://github.com/suren-atoyan/monaco-react) package

+> [!IMPORTANT]
+> Currently only building from source is available.
+As soon as all basic features are completed, prebuilt binaries will be available for download directly from GitHub.

-## Features
+## Basic Features

 - [x] "Open file" and "Save file"
 - [ ] Save As...